Founder and President

 Candace Joice – candace@iEmpathize.org

 Candace Joice volunteered with iEmpathize for three years before joining the iE team in June of 2013.
-Prior to that, she worked for five years both as a theatre artist and as a secondary/post-secondary educator with expertise in pedagogy, academic and social research, curriculum development, and production management to increase the impact of our education based programs for youth.
+Prior to that, she worked for five years both as a theatre artist and as a secondary/post-secondary educator.
+Candace is using her expertise in pedagogy, academic and social research, curriculum development, and production management to increase the impact of our education based programs for youth.
 She also is available to deliver trainings and workshops regarding human trafficking and preventing child exploitation for groups such as educators, parents, and social workers.
 She lives in Denver, Colorado with her husband, Cary.
 Candace holds a B.S. in Communication from Southwest Baptist University and an M.A in Theatre from the University of Central Missouri.

 Guido Hajenius – guido@iEmpathize.org